raisul-kibria/localization_and_mapping/Readme.md

 This document describes how to set up the python environment required for the laboratory sessions, provides specific details about the dataset used and lists a series of learning resources.

 ## 1. Environment set up
-Please follow the next steps in a linux environemnt using either a linux desktop version or a WSL from a Windows OS.
+Please follow the next steps in a linux environment using either a linux desktop version or a WSL from a Windows OS.

 ### 1.1 New environment
 Follow this section only in case of setting the the python environment in a new computer.
-Continue to next section if you already have the environment from last lab session.

 #### 1.1.1 Clone the repository
 First move to the directory were you want to build your environemnt, for instance in a /lib directory in your /home.